OpenRLHF/OpenRLHF/README.md

 **How to Join?**

-1. Email us at openllmai@xianyu.ai.
+1. Email us at janhu9527@gmail.com.
 Please include the following details:
    - Your name
    - Your GitHub username
    - Your areas of interest